-The UIS Bookstore, located in the lower level of the PAC, is a great source for textbooks, spirit apparel, UIS gifts and more.
+The UIS Bookstore, located on the first floor of Founders Residence Hall, is a great source for textbooks, spirit apparel, UIS gifts and more.
 The Bookstore offers online shopping with free in-store pick up.
 Regular semester hours are Monday-Friday, 9 a.m.-3 p.m.